2025 Bold Text Guide to MAP Pricing Graphic

 E-commerce is a crowded space.
 By some estimates, there are between 12 million and 24 million online sellers worldwide.
-And because of how easy it is to open an online store and get access to products, more sellers are joining that group every day.
+And because it's so easy to open an online store and gain access to products, more sellers join that number every day.
 Sounds good, right?
-More sellers mean more opportunities for brands to reach consumers who want to buy their products.
+More sellers mean more opportunities for brands to reach consumers.
 However, it's not so cut and dry.

 What is MAP Pricing?

-MAP is an abbreviation for minimum advertised price.
-At its core, a MAP pricing policy tells retail partners the minimum price at which they can advertise a given product.
-Retailers may ultimately sell the product for whatever price they want, but if they also want to continue working with the brand, the sticker price cannot be a lower amount than the MAP price.
+MAP stands for Minimum Advertised Price—the lowest price a retailer is allowed to publicly advertise for a product.
+Retailers may ultimately sell the product for whatever price they want; however, if they also want to keep working with the brand as an authorized seller, the sticker price cannot be a lower amount than the MAP price.

 A user on their iPhone using the Amazon app to shop for pet gates